nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 This field enables to share a ticket with a group of users.
 This is particularly useful for customers with several contacts.

 The expected group is one of the groups the user is a member of, which can be seen from the user's profile ([https://jira.nuxeo.com/secure/ViewProfile.jspa](https://jira.nuxeo.com/secure/ViewProfile.jspa)), and usually looks like "support-COMPANYNAME".

+## {{> anchor 'field-additional-read-only-group'}} Additional Readonly Groups

+This field enables to share a ticket with a group of read-only users.
+These users would typically be IT managers who only need visibility into support issues and do not need to open or modify support tickets.

+Read-only groups names usually look like "support-ro-COMPANYNAME".

 ## Additional Recommendations